govcms-training/site-builder/unit-1-functional-analysis/roles-and-permissions.md

 * **Job Seeker:** Job seekers can’t create any content in the site but **can** save job applications \(webforms\) and update their profile.
 * **Content Author:** These are the agency staff members who will be creating content for the website.
 * **Content Approver:** These are the agency staff members who will be approving content for publishing.

+The Content Author role is available by default in GovCMS sites and in your training environment.
+We will cover creating the Job Seeker role in the following exercises.